Neuroscience (MDNS)

 We at the University of Calgary have established a world class, forward-looking, research intensive training program in collaborative, team-based neuroscience research.

-Please see the Academic Calendar for information on program and course requirements.
+Please consult the UCalgary Academic Calendar for detailed information on the graduate neuroscience doctoral degree stream's established program and course requirements.

-Please see the Academic Calendar for information on program and course requirements.
+Please consult the UCalgary Academic Calendar for detailed information on the graduate neuroscience masters degree stream's established program and course requirements.

 Program Milestones & Forms